Perfect Chocolate Cheesecake

 Instructions

-• Cover the bottom and sides of a 9-inch by 3-inch springform pan with extra large aluminum foil so that the no water can leak in (it's worth a trip to the store to buy the 18" wide foil).
-Wrap it with two layer for extra security.
+• Cover the bottom and sides of a 9-inch by 3-inch springform pan with extra-large aluminum foil so that no water can leak in (it's worth a trip to the store to buy the 18" wide foil).
+Wrap it with two layers for extra security.
 Crimp the top of the foil around the top edge of the springform pan.
-You can also place the springform pan in a slightly larger cake pan (10") that has 2" sides (I ran out of big foil but had a nice cake pan that it just barely fit into.
+You can also place the springform pan in a slightly larger cake pan (10") that has 2" sides (I ran out of big foil but had a cake pan that it just barely fit into.
 I didn't have to worry at all about the foil keeping water out).

-• Preheat oven to 350 degrees, placing the top rack in lower third of oven.
+• Preheat oven to 350 degrees Fahrenheit (175 degrees Celsius), placing the top rack in the lower third of the oven.
 In a large mixing bowl, mix together the finely ground Oreo crumbs with the sugar and salt.
 Pour the melted butter over top and mix until the crumbs become coated.

 • Pour into the prepared springform pan and gently smooth out (I like to use a metal measuring cup for this).
-Carefully work the crumbs up the sides so that they are 1½" tall and approximately ¼" thick.
-You should have a nice layer on the bottom and the sides should go about halfway up your pan.
+Carefully work the crumbs up the sides so that they are 1½ inches tall and approximately ¼ inch thick.
+You should have a nice layer on the bottom, and the sides should go about halfway up your pan.
 Place into the oven and bake for 8 minutes.
-Remove and turn oven down to 325 degrees.
+Remove and turn the oven down to 325 degrees Fahrenheit (160 degrees Celsius).

-• Beat the cream cheese, sugar, sour cream, and heavy cream in the bowl of a stand mixer for approximately 4 minutes or until smooth and creamy.
+• Beat the cream cheese, sugar, sour cream, and heavy cream in the bowl of a stand mixer fitted with the paddle attachment for approximately 4 minutes or until smooth and creamy.
 With mixing speed on low, gradually add the melted chocolate, cocoa powder, and salt.
-Turn mixing speed back up to high and beat for an additional minute.
+Turn the mixing speed back up to high and beat for an additional minute.
 With mixing speed on low, add the eggs one at a time, mixing until incorporated.
-In a small bowl dissolve the espresso powder in the vanilla extract.
-With mixing speed on low, add the vanilla/espresso mixture, then beat on high for 1 minute.
+In a small bowl, dissolve the espresso powder in the vanilla extract.
+With the mixing speed on low, add the vanilla/espresso mixture, then beat it on high for 1 minute.

-• Place the prepared springform pan into a large high-sided roasting pan.
-Pour the filling into the springform pan, smoothing out the top with a spatula.
+• Place the prepared springform pan into a large high-sided roasting pan to create a water bath.
+Pour the filling into the springform pan, smoothing out the top with a rubber spatula.
 Pour boiling water around the springform pan, taking care not to get any on the filling.
-You'll want the water to go halfway up the side of the pan (this was just to the lip of my 2" tall cake pan).
-Place in the oven and bake at 325 degrees for 1 hour and 30 minutes.
+You'll want the water to go halfway up the side of the pan (this was just to the lip of my 2-inch tall cake pan).
+Place in the oven and bake at 325 degrees Fahrenheit (160 degrees Celsius) for 1 hour and 30 minutes.
 If you like extra firm cheesecake, continue baking for an additional 15 minutes for a total of 1 hour 45 minutes.

-• After the cheesecake has baked, turn off the oven, slightly crack the door open and allow to cool for 30 minutes.
+• After the cheesecake has been baked, turn off the oven, slightly crack the door open, and allow it to cool for 30 minutes.
 This is the key to getting a perfect top without it falling or cracks forming.

-• During the chilling process the cheesecake should come away from the edges of the pan, making it easy and mess-free to remove it before serving.
-Top with freshly whipped cream, chocolate shavings or curls, fresh raspberries and mint, if desired.
+• During the chilling process, the cheesecake should come away from the edges of the pan, making it easy and mess-free to remove before serving.
+Top with freshly whipped cream, chocolate shavings or curls, fresh raspberries, and mint, if desired.

 Nutrition